 more difficult to perpetrate.

 And then, finally, technical controls.
-What kind of technical
+What kind of technical controls can

 actually make business processes and policies either more effective or are

 necessary because there's no other mechanism to be able to protect

 Now, the next item, is a tall order actually.
 Most organizations don't do

 this very well, and that is accepting limitation.
 Compliance may not be

 possible immediately.
 I mentioned that right at the beginning, but most

 organizations think they're going to take a four month project with two